rsreds/LogSimulator/README.md

 ## Contributing

-Pull requests are welcome.
+Pull requests on `dev` branch are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-The main developments branch is `dev`, please make a merge request before merging to the master branch.
+The main developments branch is `dev`, please make sure that the dev version is fully functional before pull into `master` branch.

 Please make sure to update tests as appropriate.